How does light fixture work

 4. 4

-Turn the power back on and test the new light fixture to ensure it is working properly.
+Turn the circuit breaker back on and test the new light fixture to ensure it's working properly.

 Frequently Asked Questions